Understanding how financial aid works

 It’s important to note that while the FAFSA is free, the CSS Profile is not.
 Students must pay a fee for each school that receives the results of the CSS Profile.

-The three main types of financial aid included in a financial aid package are:
+The three main types of financial aid for college included in a financial aid package are:

 - Student loans